-Having a product video or service video somewhere easy to find on your website will help prospects learn about you and how you can help them.
+Having a product video or services video easily accessible on your website will help prospects learn about your product offering and value propsition.

 After a lifetime of being advertised to, consumers are skeptical to trust brands.

-Consumers most trust referrals from a friend or colleague.
+Consumers actually prefer referrals from a friend or colleague over advertisements.
 We will learn more about ensuring current customers are referring us in the delight stage, but regardless of whether a lead comes to you from a social media ad or a referral, you still have to gain their trust before they make a purchase.

-- Customer testimonial videos give life to the positive experience someone else had with your company.
-It takes the written testimonial to the next level.
+- Customer Testimonial videos give life to the positive experience an existing customer has had with your company.
+It’s three steps above the written testimonial because you can see and hear from them.

-- Case study videos are a cousin to the testimonial, but are less narrative-based and tap into logic using numbers and statistics.
+- Case Study videos are a cousin to the testimonial, but are less narrative-based and tap into logic using numbers and statistics.
 Typically this is told from the seller’s perspective, rather than from the customer.

 Most markets are saturated.
-Even if your company is the very best in your industry, you must first convince someone to become your customer.
+Even if your company is the very best in your industry, you must still stand out and convince someone to become your customer.

-Help prospects quickly understand your company and give them a reason to trust you.
+Using video will help prospects quickly understand your company and give them a reason to trust you.
 Once they trust your brand, they are much more likely to become a customer.